-- A single version of the truth: The benefit of having all parts of the organization and all decision-makers working from the same information is incalculable.
+- A single version of the truth: The benefit of having all parts of the organisation and all decision-makers working from the same information is incalculable.
 No more time spent arguing over whose spreadsheet or plan is “better” or more up to date.
-All parts of the organization are coordinated.
+All parts of the organisation are coordinated.

 - Regulatory, legal, and industry compliance: Solid data management procedures are the key to compliance.
 In fact, auditors and regulatory oversight representatives will not look at the data so much as look at how that data was generated, handled, and protected.

 - Cost reduction: Not only will audits become quick and easy, but day-to-day operations will become more efficient and effective.
 You can reduce waste caused by decisions made based on faulty or outdated information.
 And you can improve customer service by knowing the accurate status of ongoing activity, inventory, and manpower availability.

 Organisations thrive on accurate, consistent, and reliable data that can, by definition, only be achieved with good data governance.

 A data governance framework refers to the model that lays the foundation for data strategy and compliance.
 Starting with the data model that describes the data flows – inputs, outputs, and storage parameters – the governance model then overlays the rules, activities, responsibilities, procedures, and processes that define how those data flows are managed and controlled.